dotnet/docs-maui/docs/user-interface/graphics/colors.md

 The following instance methods modify an existing color to create a new color:

-- `AddLuminosity` returns a <xref:Microsoft.Maui.Graphics.Color> by adding the luminosity value to the supplied delta value.
+- <xref:Microsoft.Maui.Graphics.Color.AddLuminosity%2A> returns a <xref:Microsoft.Maui.Graphics.Color> by adding the luminosity value to the supplied delta value.
-- `GetComplementary` returns the complementary <xref:Microsoft.Maui.Graphics.Color>.
+- <xref:Microsoft.Maui.Graphics.Color.GetComplementary%2A> returns the complementary <xref:Microsoft.Maui.Graphics.Color>.
-- `MultiplyAlpha` returns a <xref:Microsoft.Maui.Graphics.Color> by multiplying the alpha value by the supplied `float` value.
+- <xref:Microsoft.Maui.Graphics.Color.MultiplyAlpha%2A> returns a <xref:Microsoft.Maui.Graphics.Color> by multiplying the alpha value by the supplied `float` value.
-- `WithAlpha` returns a <xref:Microsoft.Maui.Graphics.Color>, replacing the alpha value with the supplied `float` value.
+- <xref:Microsoft.Maui.Graphics.Color.WithAlpha%2A> returns a <xref:Microsoft.Maui.Graphics.Color>, replacing the alpha value with the supplied `float` value.
-- `WithHue` returns a <xref:Microsoft.Maui.Graphics.Color>, replacing the hue value with the supplied `float` value.
+- <xref:Microsoft.Maui.Graphics.Color.WithHue%2A> returns a <xref:Microsoft.Maui.Graphics.Color>, replacing the hue value with the supplied `float` value.
-- `WithLuminosity` returns a <xref:Microsoft.Maui.Graphics.Color>, replacing the luminosity value with the supplied `float` value.
+- <xref:Microsoft.Maui.Graphics.Color.WithLuminosity%2A> returns a <xref:Microsoft.Maui.Graphics.Color>, replacing the luminosity value with the supplied `float` value.
-- `WithSaturation` returns a <xref:Microsoft.Maui.Graphics.Color>, replacing the saturation value with the supplied `float` value.
+- <xref:Microsoft.Maui.Graphics.Color.WithSaturation%2A> returns a <xref:Microsoft.Maui.Graphics.Color>, replacing the saturation value with the supplied `float` value.

 ## Conversions

 The following instance methods convert a <xref:Microsoft.Maui.Graphics.Color> to an alternative representation:

-- `AsPaint` returns a <xref:Microsoft.Maui.Graphics.SolidPaint> object whose <xref:Microsoft.Maui.Graphics.Color> property is set to the color.
+- <xref:Microsoft.Maui.Graphics.Color.AsPaint%2A> returns a <xref:Microsoft.Maui.Graphics.SolidPaint> object whose <xref:Microsoft.Maui.Graphics.Color> property is set to the color.
-- `ToHex` returns a hexadecimal `string` representation of a <xref:Microsoft.Maui.Graphics.Color>.
+- <xref:Microsoft.Maui.Graphics.Color.ToHex%2A> returns a hexadecimal `string` representation of a <xref:Microsoft.Maui.Graphics.Color>.
-- `ToArgbHex` returns an ARGB hexadecimal `string` representation of a <xref:Microsoft.Maui.Graphics.Color>.
+- <xref:Microsoft.Maui.Graphics.Color.ToArgbHex%2A> returns an ARGB hexadecimal `string` representation of a <xref:Microsoft.Maui.Graphics.Color>.
-- `ToRgbaHex` returns an RGBA hexadecimal `string` representation of a <xref:Microsoft.Maui.Graphics.Color>.
+- <xref:Microsoft.Maui.Graphics.Color.ToRgbaHex%2A> returns an RGBA hexadecimal `string` representation of a <xref:Microsoft.Maui.Graphics.Color>.
-- `ToInt` returns an ARGB `int` representation of a <xref:Microsoft.Maui.Graphics.Color>.
+- <xref:Microsoft.Maui.Graphics.Color.ToInt%2A> returns an ARGB `int` representation of a <xref:Microsoft.Maui.Graphics.Color>.
-- `ToUint` returns an ARGB `uint` representation of a <xref:Microsoft.Maui.Graphics.Color>.
+- <xref:Microsoft.Maui.Graphics.Color.ToUint%2A> returns an ARGB `uint` representation of a <xref:Microsoft.Maui.Graphics.Color>.
-- `ToRgb` converts a <xref:Microsoft.Maui.Graphics.Color> to RGB `byte` values that are returned as `out` arguments.
+- <xref:Microsoft.Maui.Graphics.Color.ToRgb%2A> converts a <xref:Microsoft.Maui.Graphics.Color> to RGB `byte` values that are returned as `out` arguments.
-- `ToRgba` converts a <xref:Microsoft.Maui.Graphics.Color> to RGBA `byte` values that are returned as `out` arguments.
+- <xref:Microsoft.Maui.Graphics.Color.ToRgba%2A> converts a <xref:Microsoft.Maui.Graphics.Color> to RGBA `byte` values that are returned as `out` arguments.
-- `ToHsl` converts a <xref:Microsoft.Maui.Graphics.Color> to HSL `float` values that are passed as `out` arguments.
+- <xref:Microsoft.Maui.Graphics.Color.ToHsl%2A> converts a <xref:Microsoft.Maui.Graphics.Color> to HSL `float` values that are passed as `out` arguments.

 ## Examples